labermt/CST126SRS02/README.md

 Reverse

-Class ID:
+Class ID: Shelmet

 SRS ID: CST126SRS02

-Unresolved Issues:
+Unresolved Issues: When a name longer than 256 characters is the last name in the console, the user must hit enter twice in order to see results.

-Notes:
+Notes: Checked for memory leaks :)

 ---